 Legal 500 lists the firm as one of two Tier 1 trademark litigation practices, and named it Trademark Litigation Team of the Year in 2014, noting client comments regarding the team's "'excellent legal and industry knowledge, very short response times, and valuable advice.'"
 Legal 500 also lists Mr. Brewster as among the eight "Leading Lawyers" in US Trademark Litigation, noting "extensive appellate and trial experience" and that clients say he is "'a great lawyer, easy to work with and responsive.'"

 Chambers USA lists Mr. Brewster in the top tier, and the firm as one of the top 5 trademark and copyright practices in the US, referring to the team's "renowned copyright and trademark offering."
-Mr. Brewster has been in The Best Lawyers in America® for over twenty years, and currently is listed in IP Litigation, Trademark Law, and Advertising Law.
+Mr. Brewster has been in The Best Lawyers in America® for over 25 years, and currently is listed in IP Litigation, Trademark Law, and Advertising Law.
 Other recognition includes:

 • Benchmark: Litigation: "National Litigation Star" – IP; "Litigation Star" – Georgia

 • Managing Intellectual Property: "IP Star"